People who have AIDS are much more likely to get certain types of cancer than people

 Different types of AIDS-related cancers cause different symptoms.
 These may include:

 Kaposi sarcoma.
-A visible symptom of this cancer is purple or brown spots on the skin
+A visible symptom of this cancer is purple or brown spots (lesions) on the skin or

-or inside the mouth.
-The disease can affect internal organs and tissues, including
+inside the mouth.
+The disease can affect internal organs and tissues.
+These include

 the lungs, digestive tract, and lymph nodes.
 It can also cause fever, diarrhea, and